Trumpet Care and Maintenance

 If There's a Problem

-Adam’s Music wants you to enjoy your rental trumpet.
+Adam’s Music wants you to enjoy your trumpet.
 These maintenance and care tips will help keep your trumpet in top playing shape.
 If you have a problem with your instrument, don’t try to fix it yourself.
 Contact Adam’s Music for instructions.
 We’re your friendly neighborhood music store in West Los Angeles.